Velocipede: In railroad use

-Railroads in North America often made use of a three-wheeled handcar designed to be operated by a single person, which came to be known as a "railway velocipede" or "railroad velocipede".
+A self-propelled three wheeled conveyance operated by a single person appeared in the United States in the 1870s and came to be known as a "railway velocipede" or "railroad velocipede".
 The three-wheel hand-pump rail car's invention is credited to George S. Sheffield of Three Rivers, Michigan.
-Legend has it that because of inadequate train service to his home, Sheffield built a simple three-wheel car, allowing him to commute 7 mi between home and work without having to walk.
-While so traveling one evening, he discovered a break in the track, and flagged down a night freight train, thus preventing a possible accident.
+Legend has it that because of inadequate train service to his home, Sheffield built a simple three-wheel car (similar in general look and configuration to a motorcycle with a side car), allowing him to commute 7 mi between home and work without having to walk.
+While operating it one evening, he discovered a break in the track, and flagged down a night freight train, thus preventing a possible accident.
 The railroad rewarded his efforts by bankrolling his invention.
-George Sheffield obtained the patent for his device in 1879, calling it a "velocipede hand car."
+Sheffield obtained the patent for his device in 1879, calling it a "velocipede hand car."
 Originally manufactured by G.S.
 Sheffield & Co. and later manufactured by Fairbanks, Morse & Company, the Sheffield velocipede remained in use up to World War II.